 Body Worn Cameras

-- Video of Public Order incidents can assist in resolving cases where drugs or alcohol may impact on the recollection of witnesses and offenders.
+- Providing an accurate record of events to resolve cases where drugs and/or alcohol may have impacted on the recollection of witnesses and offenders.